 - 1. At the Brewer Main Menu, issue the command, EX, and the Brewer Operating Program will terminate. - 2.
 Turn OFF all Brewer and Computer equipment and remove all interconnecting cables. - 3.
 Route the Power and Data Cables from the Computer to the Brewer final location. - 4.
-Disassemble the Brewer-Tracker-Tripod setup, and move them to the final location. - At the final location, place the Tripod on a flat surface such that one leg points approximately toward geographic North. - 6.
+Disassemble the Brewer-Tracker-Tripod setup, and move them to the final location. - 5.
+At the final location, place the Tripod on a flat surface such that one leg points approximately toward geographic North. - 6.
 Use the Tripod 'tie-down kit' to secure the tripod against movement due to accidental bumping or high winds.
-See Figure 3.6.
+See Figure 12.

-Figure 3.6: Securing the Tripod
+Figure 12 Securing the Tripod

 - 7. Mount the Tracker onto the Tripod, orienting it such that the 'Equator' marking on the lower Tracker flange is pointing approximately toward the geographical equator. - 8.
-Remove Covers from the Tracker, and locate the Safety Switch monitor the Switch during the following operation so it does not become activated, and the nylon cord does not become broken. - 9.
-Place a spirit level on top of the Tracker and do not move it for the duration of the following levelling operation. - 10.
-Rotate the Tracker slowly while observing the spirit level, being careful not to activate the Safety Switch or break the nylon cord. - Adjust the three levelling bolts on the Tripod Legs until the Tracker can be rotated a full turn with the bubble in the level remaining constant. - Note that the bubble does not have to be in the mid-position, so long as it does not change position by any large amount. - 11.
-When the Tracker is level, mount the Brewer, and interconnect all of the cables between the Computer, the Tracker, and the Brewer.

-- 12. In order for the Surge Suppressor circuitry to be effective, the Brewer System must be connected to a good 'Earth Ground'. - The Surge Suppressor is located in an assembly mounted to the underside of the Tracker, and a wire braid connects it to a bolt on the Tracker Flange. - The 'Earth Ground' must be attached to this bolt, and routed under the Tracker such that it does not interfer with the Power Cable or the Communications Cable. - 13.
-Since the Tracker follows the azimuth of the Sun for 24 hours each day, it must rotate in a clockwise direction from 0° to 360°, and then return to 0° in a counterclockwise direction. - Sufficient slack in Power and Data cables must be left near the Tracker to allow for this movement. - 14.
-Turn Brewer and Tracker power ON and observe that the two Power Indicators illuminate and that the Brewer initializes. - 15.
-Turn the Computer power ON and launch the Brewer program.
+Place a spirit level on top of the Tracker and do not move it for the duration of the following levelling operation. - 9.
+Rotate the Tracker slowly while observing the spirit level. - a.
+Adjust the three levelling bolts on the Tripod Legs until the Tracker can be rotated a full turn with the bubble in the level remaining constant. - b.
+Note that the bubble does not have to be in the mid-position, so long as it does not change position by any large amount. - 10.
+When the Tracker is level, mount the Brewer, and interconnect all of the cables between the Computer, the Tracker, and the Brewer. - 11.
+In order for the Surge Suppressor circuitry to be effective, the Brewer System must be connected to a good 'Earth Ground'. - a.
+The Surge Suppressor is located in an assembly mounted inside of the Tracker - b.
+The 'Earth Ground' must be attached to one of the three tracker-to-tripod bolts and routed under the Tracker such that it does not interfere with the Power Cable or the Communications Cable. - 12.
+Since the Tracker follows the azimuth of the Sun for 24 hours each day, it must rotate in a clockwise direction from 0° to 360°, and then return to 0° in a counter clockwise direction. - 13.
+Turn Brewer and Tracker power ON and observe that the two Power Indicators illuminate and that the Brewer initializes. - 14.
+Turn the Computer power ON and launch the Brewer program; the Main Menu should appear.